 CDCR Hires Military and Veteran Applicants

-For further questions regarding Veterans’ Preference or need assistance with the online Peace Officer Application and Scheduling System (PASS) or general application process, please contact the OPOS Customer Service Unit
+For further questions regarding Veterans’ Preference or if you need assistance with the online application, scheduling system or the general application process, please contact the OPOS Customer Service Unit.

 - Post-Vietnam Era Veterans’ Education Assistance Program (Chapter 32)

 - Post-9/11 GI Bill® (Chapter 33)

 - Survivors’ and Dependents’ Educational Assistance Program (Chapter 35)

 - Montgomery GI Bill® – Selected Reserve Program (Chapter 1606)